mostroverkhov/r2/readme.md

 ### Serialization

 `codec-jackson` provides JSON serialization.
-Also, some binary formats (cbor, avro and others) are supported with [jackson-dataformat-binary](https://github.com/FasterXML/jackson-dataformats-binary). `codec-proto` provides Protobuf serialization.
+Also, some binary formats (cbor, avro and others) are supported with [jackson-dataformat-binary](https://github.com/FasterXML/jackson-dataformats-binary) - just extend `BaseJacksonDataCodec` and provide respective `ObjectMapper` to it. `codec-proto` provides Protobuf serialization.
 Custom data codecs can be easily built by implementing minimalistic `DataCodec` interface.

 ### Examples